try-catchers/barber-shop-app/README.md

 1. [Wireframes](#Wireframes)
 2. [Schema](#Schema)

-### App Evaluation

-- **Category:** Store Application/Appointment Scheduler
-- **Mobile:** This is an application developed in mobile for convenience of recurring customers that have a preference for one stylist within the barber shop.
-Being a mobile application lets users to interact with it on-the-go as it is the most handy device for an action such as scheduling
-- **Story:** Creates, manages, and notifies users within this app for appointments in a barber shop.
-On the other side, stylists are also notified for when their next appointment is active and will be instantly notified of any reschedules or cancellations.
-- **Market:** Customers that have a preference for a stylist within the barber shop franchise.
-However, this application has potential for barber shops to create their own dashboard for stylists' convenience.
-- **Habit:** This app would be very handy for customers and stylists to have direct contact with both parties and be instantly notified for updates.
-It also minimizes the time lost for stylists waiting for customers that rescheduled or cancelled.
-- **Scope:** First, this will be an application that will be based on one barber shop, then evolve it into a barber shop franchise, and then move on to make a platform for any business that would like to have direct contact with customers that like to make appointments with an agent of their preference.

 ## Overview
 ### Description
 This is an application in order to provide convenience for customers at the time of having to schedule a new appointment without having time to call a barber shop but to schedule during off-work hours with their favourite barber